adaa-polsl/RuleKit/README.md

 # 6. User-guided induction

-RuleKit suite allows user-guided rule induction which follows the scheme introduced by the GuideR algorithm.
+RuleKit suite allows user-guided rule induction which follows the scheme introduced by the GuideR algorithm (Sikora et al, 2019).
 The user's knowledge is specified by the following parameters:

 ```
 <parameter_set name="paramset_1">